ProhtMeyhet/libgosimpleton/README.md

 libgosimpleton
 ==============

-libsimpleton - a minimalistic library for simpletons like me that don't wanna reserve memory in their minds for stuff like:
+libgosimpleton - a minimalistic library for simpletons like me that don't wanna reserve memory in their minds for stuff like:

 ```go